Aim for the moon if you miss you still land in the stars

 So I would ask everyone I have asked or recommended to find out about becoming an ambassador before…. have you got time now?
 Have you got time to do a 2 hour online training presentation with me and watch a few training videos before embarking on your own exciting beauty business?
 Despite the current climate and probably a lot more time on your hands, I bet for most the answer would still be ‘NO’ I haven’t got time…….. because I know that deep down, time is not really the issue.
 9 times out of 10 people refuse to even just take a look, not just at the Tropic opportunity, but at any opportunity of something new because of one reason that afflicts all of humanity these days.
 Let me expand…

-As cavemen our natural instinct was to have a daily fear of impending death as we never knew what was round the corner.
-There were lions and tigers and other animals hunting us down for their next meal!!
+As cavemen our daily life consisted of living in daily fear of impending death as we never knew what was around the next corner.
+There were lions and tigers and other animals hunting us down for their next meal!
 Yes it’s true!
 Can you imagine living on a daily basis not knowing if you may be a tiger’s dinner?
-We were programmed to live with the constant stress and fear of staying alive.
+We were programmed to live with the constant stress and fear with our main objective of staying alive.

 Obviously with evolution we no longer have to use our fight or flight instinct daily from being hunted by predators.
 No, but instead, we have a new fear, a different fear…. the greatest fear that we are globally inflicted with nowadays and that is …… (drumroll)

 We have wrongly believed most of our life that the flip side of success is ‘failure’.
-That it is something painful, negative, to be avoided at all costs!
-Yet we learn so much about ourselves in pushing ourselves to achieve big goals that even if we ‘fail’ to reach the actual goal we have achieve so much in the ‘doing’ and that in itself is ‘success’.
-So you see failure is a good thing….
-And a necessary part of success!!
-If you say ‘no’ to opportunity or trying something new, or making change, that ironically is more of what our perception of ‘failure’ really is.
+But it is a necessary part of success.
+It is not to be feared!
+If you say ‘no’ to opportunity or trying something new, or making change, that ironically is more of a ‘failure’ isn’t it?